 Women in Trucking at Road Legends

 Truck cab manufacturers have been designing trucks for men for years.
 They didn't consider the fact that women had shorter arms and legs.
-If you talk to some ladies who have been driving for decades, they'll tell you about putting blocks on the pedals or sitting on pillows to see over the truck's dash.
-Fortunately, this is changing as manufacturers emphasize ergonomic adaptability more.
+If you talk to some of the ladies who have been driving for decades, they'll tell you about putting blocks on the pedals or sitting on pillows to see over the truck's dash.
+Fortunately, this is changing as manufacturers place a greater emphasis on ergonomic adaptability.
 It's not about developing trucks for women; it's about constructing an ergonomic cab that makes driving comfortable for everyone.

 Even though the trucking sector has traditionally been dominated by men, the number of women employed in the industry is increasing.
-Like many other industries, Trucking has gradually opened its doors to female drivers in the twenty-first century.
-Because of the truck driver shortage, there is a greater demand for new drivers of both genders and continuing to welcome more women into trucking is a viable method to address the demand.
+Trucking, like many other industries, has gradually opened its doors to female drivers in the twenty-first century.
+Because of the truck driver shortage, there is a greater demand for new drivers of both genders, and continuing to welcome more women into trucking is a viable method to address the demand.

 Life as a female truck driver